 Year 13 students continue to be ambitious in their career aspirations with the majority applying for university but others taking up prestigious apprenticeships, going directly into employment or taking a planned gap year.
 This year there are 22 students taking up this option.
-This year, the highest number of students on record (129 out of 175) were able to take up their first choice university offers.
-This included 45 former students who were supported by our sixth form team.
-Of these, 41 were able to secure firm offers and have embarked on their first choice university course this autumn.
+This year, 118 out of our 153 students making UCAS applications were able to take up their first-choice university offers.
+This included 26 former students who were supported by our sixth form team.
+Of these, all were able to secure their first-choice application and have embarked on their first-choice university course this autumn.
 The careers staff and sixth form team provide support and expert guidance to all students, whatever their intentions, so that they can make fully informed decisions.